dbusn/hart-backend/README.md

 <details>
 <summary>/microcontroller/audiofile</summary>

-Send an audiofile,fires microcontroller, and return transcription and translation.
+Send an audiofile, fires microcontroller, and return transcription and translation.
 This request is a bit different, as it is not a json post, but a multipart form.
 This multipart form contains two fields, one which is the audiofile in bytes, the second one which is the parameters in a json dumped to string.
 See the curl / body.

 REQUEST: